HappySeaFox/sail/README.md

 ## APIs overview

 SAIL provides four levels of APIs, depending on your needs.
-Let's have a quick look at them.
+Let's have a quick look at the `junior` level.

-### 1. `Junior`: I just want to load this JPEG from a file or memory

 #### C:
 ```C